qmsk/e2/README.md

 # qmsk-e2
 E2 Client, Tally system.
 Web UI with Presets.

-Pre-built release binaries can be found under the [Releases](https://github.com/qmsk/e2/releases).
+Pre-built release packages can be found under the [Releases](https://github.com/qmsk/e2/releases).

 Please refer to the [Wiki](https://github.com/qmsk/e2/wiki) for more detailed documentation, including development and feature guides.